zenpi-me/blog/content/blog/beginning/index.md

 description: How to know where to go?
 ---

-One of the really important principles that I know and that should guide me through my life is "Begin with the end in mind".
+One really important principle that I know and that should guide me through my life is "Begin with the end in mind".
 I got this from the book `7 habits of highly effective people` (one of the best books ever, really.) and just earlier today I was reminded of the power of this first principle.

-Sometimes I have days, where I have so much time that I could focus on my own stuff and I could create something beautiful that would make the world better.
+Sometimes I have days, where I have so much time to focus on my own stuff and I could create something beautiful that would make the world better.
 I can follow my dreams and I am in a position, where I could do almost everything that I want.
-The problem is just.. what do I want?
+The only problem is just.. what do I want?

 So in the end I am just sitting in my room, thinking that I am wasting my time, because I don't even know, where to begin.
 I was reading to just start somewhere and learn from small projects and fail a few times.
 Just so you get more input and new perspectives.
 Sounds nice, and naturally I also have 99 unfinished projects... but I couldn't really focus on things that didn't really matter.
 So my motivation for small learning projects fades away pretty quickly.